unixunion/py-solace-provision/README.md

     source ~/spvenv/bin/activate
     eval "$(register-python-argcomplete pysolpro.py)"

-To populate the cache, run the --help command:
+To populate the initial command cache, run the --help command:

-    ./pysolpro.py --help
+    ./pysolpro.py

+If you are using environment variables to specify the location of PYSOLPRO_CONFIG, you need to set PYSOLPRO_CONFIG before the script is called.
+This is due to limitations in how argcomplete works. e.g:

+    # this will add all vpn names to cache_file_name specified in other.yaml
+    export PYSOLPRO_CONFIG=other.yaml
+    pysolpro.py config get_msg_vpns
+    # this should now be able to tab-complete msg-vpn names from the cache
+    pysolpro.py config get_msg_vpn_queues --msg-vpn TAB TAB
+    # after the above line, all queues will be added to the cache also.

+and NOT

+    PYSOLPRO_CONFIG=/someconfig.yaml pysolpro.py

 #### Colourized logs